zheka2304/innercore-mod-toolchain/README.md

 Here's a description of some of the key properties you can specify in your *make.json*:
  - **global&#46;info** contains information about the mod name, author, version and description.
 The information is stored in the corresponding fields
- - **global&#46;api** specifies what Javascript API is used in the mod by default
+ - **global&#46;api** specifies what JavaScript API is used in the mod by default
  - **make** contains information about what libraries should be linked and what ABIs should the project target.
 You generally don't want to change theese settings
  - **resources** specifies what resources should be included in the output mod.
 There are currently four resource types available:
    - *resource_directory* contains textures to use in Minecraft
    - *gui* contains all the gui textures
    - *minecraft_resource_pack* contains vanilla resource packs to be used with the mod
-   - *minecraft_behavior_pack* contains vanilla behaviour packs to be used with the mod
+   - *minecraft_behavior_pack* contains vanilla behavior packs to be used with the mod
- - **sources** specifies what javascript files should be included (or built) into the mod build.
+ - **sources** specifies what JavaScript files should be included (or built) into the mod build.
 Every source can be a file, a list of files specified by wildcards or a directory containing .includes file.
 There are currently three types of sources:
    - *main* contains main mod logic
    - *launcher* contains mod launching logics
    - *preloader* is run before resources injection.
 This is useful to generate resources programmatically before Minecraft loads them